 Enough time and waste has accrued for consumers to think critically about these trends.
 At the same time, tech has enabled enterprising craftspeople to find success on platforms like Etsy, and big-box retailers are responding with sustainable product lines and small-batch offerings.
 Now, craftsmanship is thriving, on our mind, and present in everything from soap to jewelry to furniture.

-You’ll always find unique, handcrafted details from the inside out on our products, like the perfect pinch seam on our Nein sofa or the 8-way hand-tied springs that support our Mota models.
+You’ll always find unique, handcrafted details from the inside out on our products, like the perfect pinch seam on our Nein sofa or the hand-tied springs on our sofas and sectionals.
 All of Medley’s furniture is handmade to order in our LA warehouse, which allows us to easily customize our work.
 We see each piece as a celebration of the simplicity of craft, which often comes down to one person making one thing at a time.
 This process is paired with our ultimate care in selecting what materials go into our products.
 Our goal is always to create sustainable, durable furniture that will last a lifetime, and then some.

 We believe that craft’s revival is happening in part because making and using our hands is a human impulse—let’s keep exploring this, passing down knowledge, and bringing handmade objects into each others’ homes.
 Learn more about Medley’s commitment to craftsmanship here.